predatorx7/launcher_helper/README.md

 ## Usage

 - Add `launcher_helper` as a dependency in pubspec.yaml.
+- To be usable, launcher_helper 1.1 is dependant upon palette_generator in your project.
+Add `palette_generator: 0.2.0` as a dependency in your pubspec.yaml.
 - Import package as: `import 'package:launcher_helper/launcher_helper.dart';`
 - Use `LauncherHelper` class to use package methods